Flag of Manitoba: Modern day

 Due to the similarities shared by the Manitoba flag with the flag of neighbouring Ontario – with the bottom part of their escutcheons being the sole difference – the two pennants have often been mistaken for one another.
 Others have complained that it is an anachronistic remnant of British colonial rule over Manitoba.
 These issues have brought about calls by some Manitobans for a new flag unique to their home province that would represent it better.

+In 2001, the Winnipeg Free Press held a contest to design a potential new flag for Manitoba, with the top 34 designs selected for voting.
+The winning entry came from Heather Jones of Fort Rouge, whose design consisted of a stylized blue bison set against a golden sun.
+However, the flag was never adopted by the province.

 A motion calling for a change to the flag was put forward on the program at the provincial New Democratic Party's annual convention in March 2009.
 However, it failed to make the deadline to get voted on and consequently did not proceed further.
 Coupled with the fact that the Progressive Conservative Party – which in 2016 won the largest majority in the province's history and were re-elected in 2019 – are in favour of the status quo given its connection to Manitoba's origins, the prospect of changing the flag in the near future appears to be remote.
 The 150th anniversary of Manitoba's entrance into Confederation in 2020 led to renewed calls for a redesign of the flag.
+In 2024, the Manitoba chapter of the NAVA released a public survey asking for the opinion of Manitobans on the current flag and if they would support the pursuit of a new provincial flag, signalling the start of an effort by the association to change the flag.